How to Easily Build a Lifting Platform (and the EASIEST way to cut stall mats)

 A lifting platform is a very important part of your gym - it protects your equipment as well as your floor, it dampens the noise and vibrations of deadlifts, cleans, snatches, etc., and it clearly delineates the lifting space.
 This last factor - the abundantly clear “stay out of my lifting space” effect of the platform - is very useful when you have a training partner or little kids with you in the gym.

 Fortunately, building a lifting platform is quite easy.
 In fact, “building” is a rather generous term for the process - we’re pretty much just assembling a platform.
-We’ll lay out the steps below, but I’d strongly recommend watching one of the videos linked at the end of this article for a better understanding of the process.
+We’ll lay out the steps below, but I’d strongly recommend watching one of the videos linked throughout this article for a better understanding of the process.

 Laying down the base layer of OSB sheets